fern-api/fern/README.md

 Fern is an open source toolkit for designing, building, and consuming REST APIs.
 With Fern, you can generate client libraries, API documentation and boilerplate for your backend server.

-:battery: Fern is **fully compatible with OpenAPI.** You can use your existing OpenAPI spec to generate code and documentation with Fern.
+Fern is **fully compatible with OpenAPI.** You can use your existing OpenAPI spec to generate code and documentation with Fern.
 If you're not a fan of OpenAPI, you can also use Fern's [simpler format](#the-fern-specification) to define your API.

 # Capabilities